garrandall/popular-music-data/tracks/mister-magic-grover-washington-jr-.md

 Heav is in effect - but you ain't heard nuttin yet!
 How could I explain to ya - the Heavmania
-Tryna figure eight or make it simple and plain to ya Hmm, I'm the Heavster, a rap register
+Tryna figure eight or make it simple and plain to ya Hm, I'm the Heavster, a rap register
 That flows with cash so fast